apollographql/router/PROTOTYPE_NOTES.md

 ##### Source

 The prototype router is publicly available on the main router repo on branch `subgraph-batching-prototype`.
-It can be accessed and built as normally.
+It can be accessed and built as normal.

 ##### Binary